CAPTAINGROSCHEH/caught-in-1080p/README.md

 * `stop` - To stop recording a stream.
 The recording that will be done before you use that command will be lost.
 * `record` - To start recording a stream in case you used `/stop`.
 * `reset` - To reset a recording, this will avoid to encode a heavy video file to clip, the recording that will be done before you use that command will be lost.
-* `c` - To clip the on going recording, it's required to set `seconds_ago` to set from when you want to clip, `duration` is optional, it will clip until the end of the recording if you don't input a duration.
+* `c` / `a` - To clip the on going recording, it's required to set `seconds_ago` to set from when you want to clip, `duration` is optional, it will clip until the end of the recording if you don't input a duration.
 You can input decimals for `seconds_ago` and `duration`, the output will give you information about the clip and the recording to help you reclipping it in case you're didn't catch the moment you wanted!
+Also does audio clip with `a`
-* `reclip` - Does the same as `/c` but clips from the latest recording you encoded with `/c`, this should be used to make a better clip in case you're not satisfied with the last one you did.
+* `reclip` / `reclipaudio` - Does the same as `/c` but clips from the latest recording you encoded with `/c`, this should be used to make a better clip in case you're not satisfied with the last one you did.
+Also does audio clip with `reclipaudio`.
+Since the first render will be a video no matter if you use `c` or `a`, you can use `reclipaudio` even if you used `c` first, same thing with `reclip` and `a`
+* `channel` - To set up a channel where the bot will send the clips you'll save thanks to the save button below every clips.

 ### More (idk)
 When you'll get messages with a reset button telling you that it had been 2 minutes since you started recording, this will help you to not forget to reset the stream!